B Complex Skin Patch

-And in fact, several recent studies appear to confirm that vitamin B12 injections, nasal sprays (Rozgony.
-2010) and transdermal patches (Yang.
+Recent studies confirm that vitamin B12 injections, nasal sprays (Rozgony.
+2010), and transdermal patches (Yang.
 2011; Madhaiyan.
 2013; Salimi.
-2013) are alternative ways to administer vitamin B12 that promise greater success than conventional oral cyano- or methylcobalamine preparations (Stabler.
+2013) are alternative ways to administer vitamin B12 that promise greater success than conventional oral preparations (Stabler.
 2013).

 abnormal blood sugar, depression, fatigue, low, adrenals, nausea, vomiting, gastrointestinal disorders, which are common side effects of low thiamine (B1) deficiency

-insomnia, joint pains, gouty arthritis, edema,kidney stones, abd burning feet, which can occur in men and women with low panthotenic acid (B5) levels
+insomnia, joint pains, gouty arthritis, edema, kidney stones, and burning feet, which can occur in men and women with low pantothenic acid (B5) levels

 mental disorders, seborrheic dermatitis, PMS, dizziness, insomnia, irritability, kidney stones, abnormal electroencephalogram (EEG), anemia, convulsions, edema (water retention), hypothyroidism, and migraine-headaches which have all been associated with a lack of pyridoxine (B6)